aaltonewmedia/learn.newmedia.dog/content/courses/embodied-interaction/_index.md

 - We have multpiple spaces booked for the lectures (L208, M101, G203).
 Please check this site or MyCourses for each week to see where we are.
 - For the last four weeks of the course, room G203 is booked for us for working.
 There will be some Desktop PCs with Touchdesigner installed, projectors, and other equipment for you to use.
 - The Media Lab Home Base room O102 is also equipped with a projector, two powerful computers with TouchDesigner installed, surround sound and other equipment.
 Use that room also for working independently.
-- If needed, I can book the room R106 for independent work for you.
-It has HTC Vive Pro, two projectors, DMX lights, and a powerful computer with TD installed.
-- Use vdi.aalto.fi to remotely access the L208 computers with TouchDesigner
+- Use [vdi.aalto.fi](https://vdi.aalto.fi/) to remotely access Aalto computers with TouchDesigner
-- Mechatronics (G014) and other workshops in Väre are available for you to use
+- Mechatronics (G014) and other workshops in Väre are available for you to use as long as you have done the required introductions or training.
 - Aalto Fab Lab is available for you to use.
-- Book the the Open photostudio whenever you need to use it.

 ## Tools & Technology

 Embodied Interaction is a very hands-on course (especially in Period IV).
 We are creating novel interfaces and embodied experiences that often require software and hardware design and development.
 The course introduces you to some specific tools but you are not required to use those specifically for your project.
 However, this is a list of some of the tools and technologies that we are going to use:

-- Touchdesigner | This will be our main software tool.
+- **Touchdesigner** | This will be our main software tool.
 It supports many input devices in a very robust way and allows for fast prototyping of your ideas.
 You can download a free version of TouchDesigner on your own computer or you can use educational licenses that we have at Aalto in many of the computer classrooms.
+- Stereolabs
-- Kinect Azure | This is a depth camera that allows you to detect movement of humans in a space.
+- **Kinect Azure** | This is a depth camera that allows you to detect movement of humans in a space.
 The Kinect Azure can also be used as an infrared camera for more traditional computer vision techniques.
 - Gesture Sensors | You will have access to various sensor that can be used to detect certain gestures.
 - VR/AR devices | For example, the Varjo XR-3 heasdset.